Avoid Photoageing, Sun Spots and Protect your Body Against Skin Cancer

 Skin Cancer is one of the most common cancers around the world.
 It is estimated that every year over 1,000,000 people develop some form of skin cancer.
 Despite all the warnings and advice on how to avoid sun exposure in order to reduce the risk of developing cancer; it seems like many of us don’t pay attention at all; and although it is true that sun damage is a natural process, many people accelerate this process in the search of beauty and fashion without realising that in the long term, the effects will be the opposite.

-stress and lack of sleep are the main factors that affect our skin by producing free radicals, cell damage and eventually damaged skin.
+While wrinkles and fine lines are formed by the passing of the time, photoageing is nowadays a big problem in many young people; sun exposure among pollution, stress and lack of sleep are the main factors that affect our skin by producing free radicals, cell damage and eventually damaged skin.
 The good news is that it is possible to reduce the effects of the sun and in the majority of the cases reduce the damage already caused in very simple and easy steps.